The Turn of a Friendly Card

-The Turn of a Friendly Card is the fifth studio album by the British progressive rock band The Alan Parsons Project, released in 1980 by Arista Records.
+The Turn of a Friendly Card is the fifth studio album by the British progressive rock band the Alan Parsons Project, released in 1980 by Arista Records.
+The album was recorded in a record short time of six weeks in Paris.
+Usually the Alan Parsons Project would take many months to record an album.
 The title piece, which appears on side 2 of the LP, is a 16-minute suite broken up into five tracks.

+The Turn of a Friendly Card is a concept album with its theme focused on the gambling industry and the fate of gamblers.
+According to Woolfson, the band made an effort to create an album that would be commercially accessible "in all the world markets."
 The Turn of a Friendly Card spawned the hits "Games People Play" and "Time", the latter of which was Eric Woolfson's first lead vocal appearance.
 An edited version of the title piece combining the opening and ending parts of the suite was also released as a single along with an official video.

-As other band's albums, The Turn of a Friendly Card is a Concept album with its theme focused on the gambling industry and the fate of gamblers, with more than one reference to Las Vegas (e.g. "there's a sign in the desert that lies to west" from the title piece).
-Musically it's a more melodic and accessible album than its predecessors.
+Release

 Up to this album, all Alan Parsons Project albums had been packaged in gatefold sleeves.
 Increasing budgetary constraints of record companies made The Turn of a Friendly Card the beginning of all subsequently released Alan Parsons Project albums to be single-sleeve packaged.

-The album was recorded in a record short time of two weeks in Paris.
-Usually the Alan Parsons Project would take many months to record an album.
+For the promotional efforts surrounding Turn of a Friendly Card, Woolfson reached a deal with their record company that the band would finance television advertisements themselves and recoup these costs from the company based on album sales.
+Two Japanese cassette players with stereo headphones were also set up at the HMV Oxford Street Store for one week to provide members of the public a chance to preview the album.
+Woolfson mentioned that the response from this promotional effort was "excellent" and that "only one machine was stolen."

 Track listing

 All songs written and composed by Alan Parsons and Eric Woolfson.

 Though numbered as a single work, "The Turn of a Friendly Card" is split into five tracks on most compact disc and all digital and streaming releases.
+On early CD releases it was a single track with five index points.